linuxgurugamer/MissionPlanner/README.md

-	Batteries				Updates status based on whether  specified capacity is available Checklist Item			Manual checklist item, no status updates Communication			Updates status on whether specified antenna power is available Control Source			A checklist item, given it's own name due to a desire to have explicit step for this Crew Member Trait		Updates status depending on whether a crew member with the desired trait is on the vessel.
+	Batteries				Updates status based on whether  specified capacity is available Checklist Item			Manual checklist item, no status updates Communication			Updates status on whether specified antenna power is available Control Source			Checks for parts with ModuleCommand Crew Member Trait		Updates status depending on whether a crew member with the desired trait is on the vessel.
 Supports USI and Civilian Population traits Crew Count				Checks for minimum crew
+	Docking Ports			Checks for docking ports
-	Engines					A checklist item, currently no special checks are implemented Flags					Updates if one or more flags have been planted on the selected body.
+	Engines					Has specific checks for TWR, dV and resources used by the engine Flags					Updates if one or more flags have been planted on the selected body.
 	Lights					Checks for the required number of spotlights on the vessel Module					Checks for a specified part module on the vessel